Creating a Wheelchair-Friendly Home: A Complete Guide

 Faucets should be single lever for convenience and a hose sprayer is often useful.
 There are "hands-free" sinks available if desired.
 Faucets can also be side-mounted for greater accessibility.
 A small slide out drawer or cabinet near the sink can be handy for cleaning supplies.

 To make a kitchen truly wheelchair friendly, there will likely need to be some dramatic changes made to the cabinetry in a kitchen.
 This will include lowering upper cabinets to a usable height and eliminating some lower cabinets to allow leg and knee space so users can get to work surfaces.
+These changes could coincide with cabinet refurbishing if you feel they're visibly outdated.

 Upper cabinets can be lowered to a height that is most comfortable for the user.
 Lower, more accessible shelves should store more frequently used items like glasses, dishes, spices etc. Lazy Susan type cabinets can be invaluable in certain situations.
 Lower cabinets can be replaced with large, full-extending storage drawers for items like bowls and pots and pans.